d3/d3-geo-polygon/README.md

 <a href="#geoPolyhedralVoronoi" name="geoPolyhedralVoronoi">#</a> d3.<b>geoPolyhedralVoronoi</b>([<i>parents</i>], [<i>angle</i>], [<i>polygons</i>], [<i>faceProjection</i>]) [<>](https://github.com/d3/d3-geo-polygon/blob/master/src/polyhedral/voronoi.js "Source")

-Returns a polyhedral projection based on the *polygons*, arranged in a tree according to the *parents* list, with initial *angle* of the root face. *polygons* is represented by a GeoJSON FeatureCollection of geoVoronoi cells, and should indicate the corresponding sites (see [d3-geo-voronoi](https://github.com/Fil/d3-geo-voronoi)).
+Returns a polyhedral projection based on the *polygons*, arranged in a tree according to the *parents* list, with initial *angle* of the root face. *polygons* are a GeoJSON FeatureCollection of geoVoronoi cells, which should indicate the corresponding sites (see [d3-geo-voronoi](https://github.com/Fil/d3-geo-voronoi)).
 An optional [*faceProjection*](#geoPolyhedral) is passed to d3.geoPolyhedral() -- note that the gnomonic projection on the polygons’ sites is the only faceProjection that works in the general case.

 The .<b>parents</b>([<i>parents</i>]), .<b>angle</b>([<i>angle</i>]), .<b>polygons</b>([<i>polygons</i>]), .<b>faceProjection</b>([<i>faceProjection</i>]) set and read the corresponding options.